BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 <details>
   <summary>2023- 2024 Academic Year</summary>

-  <p> This academic year we will use book D. S Malik, John M. Mordeson and M. K. Sen, <i>Fundamentals of Abstract Algebra</i>. in these seminars</p>
+  <p> This academic year, we will use  book D. S Malik, John M. Mordeson and M. K. Sen, <i>Fundamentals of Abstract Algebra</i>. in these seminars</p>

   <table>
     <thead>